Comment by Rick O'Kelley 01/2014

 certain that the O'Kelleys of Tara followed the same path to becoming

-Protestant and like the English.
+Protestant.
 Beginning on page 18 and ending on page 20 we have:

 In the reign of Elizabeth it consisted only of five